Vibingryan/Winter-Advanced-Coding/Worklog.md

 Reviewed the use of Class in Python with Youtube videos (https://www.youtube.com/watch?v=ZDa-Z5JzLYM) Finished the first version of my recipe book app (I might add some more features)

+Week 2
+For 3 hours, I tried to play around with while and if functions while making it.
+I created a simple hangman game that allows players to guess the word or the letter.
+I created a separate word list that I would import to the main file.